Saint Lucia country brief

 There are no bilateral agreements between Australia and Saint Kitts and Nevis

 Through the Direct Aid Program (DAP), the Australian Government provides financial support to a range of projects in Saint Lucia.
-Recent DAP projects include projects providing support for people with disabilities and assisting groups with sporting endeavours.
+Recent DAP projects providing improved access to clean potable water and water storage facilities in rural communities.

-The Australian Government supports Australian investors in Saint Lucia by providing support and advice on political, economic and regulatory environments.
+The Australian Government assists Australian investors in Saint Lucia by providing support and advice on political, economic and regulatory environments.

-Further economic and trade information can be found in our Saint Lucia trade/economic fact sheet [PDF].
+Further economic and trade information can be found in our Economic Factsheet for Saint Lucia.

 Austrade’s Mexico City Office aims to attract foreign direct investment from Saint Lucia into Australia, identifies market opportunities in Saint Lucia, and promotes the capabilities of Australian exporters and education providers